rainbow-me/rainbowkit/README.md

 #### Ankr

-To use Ankr, use the `apiProvider.jsonRpc` provider with an [Ankr Public RPC](https://ankr.com/protocol/public).
+To configure the chains with Ankr configuration, use the `apiProvider.jsonRpc` provider with an [Ankr Public RPC](https://ankr.com/protocol/public).

 ```tsx
 const { chains, provider } = configureChains(